Skip to content

 julia

-Mean pooling layer, which replaces all pixels in a block of size window with the mean value.
+Max Pooling layer, which replaces all pixels in a block of size window with the reduction operation: max.

 Arguments